mrazza/path-data/README.md

 This software is not endorsed nor supported by the Port Authority of New York and New Jersey.

+# Using This Software

+Prefer to use the publically exposed API (below) rather than running this software yourself.
+Due to Azure Service Bus subscriber limits, running this application without a static subscriber ID or with many subscriber IDs could consume the available topic subscriber quota.
+For this reason, running this software independently is not recommended.
+See [this article](https://medium.com/@mrazza/programmatic-path-real-time-arrival-data-5d0884ae1ad6#ab14) for more information.

 # Public APIs

 The APIs provided by this service can be found at: